-Curriculum Leader: Mrs L Bevan
+Curriculum Leader: Mrs L Hall Exam Board: AQA Specification Code: 8692

-The languages department offers dynamic GCSE courses in French, German and Spanish.
-Students may opt to continue two languages at GCSE.
+The languages department offers dynamic GCSE courses in French, Latin and Spanish.

 Our aim is to equip students to use their languages effectively in a variety of contexts, by developing the four language skills (speaking, listening, reading and writing) in order to maximise achievement.
-By focusing on these key communication skills, students are able to obtain a useful qualification and simultaneously enhance their literacy skills in their own language.
+By focusing on these key communication skills, students are able to obtain a useful gualification and simultaneously enhance their literacy skills in their own language.
 Students will have the opportunity to develop their understanding of the language through a range of challenging and exciting activities, as well as learn about the culture behind the language; food, film, literature, and many other aspects of real life.

-Our very successful and popular exchange trips are an optional part of the course which allows students to take their learning beyond the classroom in order to experience the language as a life skill, make new friends and travel abroad.
+Our trip to Madrid is an optional part of the course which allows students to take their learning beyond the classroom in order to experience Spanish culture, practice using the language in real-life settings and travel abroad.

-The course is divided into a number of interesting topics including family, free time, the local area, tourism, education, the environment and social issues.
+The course is divided into a number of interesting topics including family, free time, the environment, tourism, education, and celebrity culture.